jtorral/patroniTraining/README.md

 To begin the setup for the Postgres cluster, we will utilize Docker.
 All the necessary Dockerfiles and resources for this tutorial are available in the repository: https://github.com/jtorral/rocky9-pg17-bundle.

+You can clone the repo from here:

+    git clone git@github.com:jtorral/rocky9-pg17-bundle.git

 This repository contains the setup needed to run a complete, feature rich Rocky Linux 9-based environment that includes Postgres 17 and Patroni.

 **Creating the Docker image**